beijinglug/fsfs-zh/docs/thegnuproject.md

 <http://gnu.org/gnu/gnu-linux-faq.html>, and “Linux and the GNU System”
 (@pageref{Linux and GNU}) for more on this issue. @end raggedright

-@raggedright 更多信息见GNU/Linux FAQ”，于<http://gnu.org/gnu/gnu-linux-faq.html>, 和“Linux and the GNU System”
+@raggedright 更多信息见 GNU/Linux FAQ”，于<http://gnu.org/gnu/gnu-linux-faq.html>, 和“Linux and the GNU System”
 (@pageref{Linux and GNU})。@end raggedright

 ### [(14)](#DOCF14)